buda-base/py-tiblegenc/README.md

 The code has a `region` argument that specified PDF coordinates of the text to convert on each page; use it to remove headers, footer and marginal content.

+### Acknowledgement

+We want to thank:
+- Daniel Coppo for the initial inspiration in 2010
+- the Padmakara Translation Committee for the review of the TibetanChogyal tables
+- Leigh Brasington for the UDP software and his precious help on improving the data
+- the Trace Foundation, Tashi Tsering and Nyima Droma for the UTFC software
+- the PechaMaker group for the ATTU software

 ### Supported fonts

 The supported fonts (combining all the conversion tables) are: